 Also Read: How to Plan a Solo Trip to Ladakh?

-That I think covers all that there is to know about visiting Ladakh in the month of September.
-To end it, below is an example of an itinerary that you can follow.
+So if you had a total of 14 days, below is how you can travel.
 For the sake of this article, I will assume that you are traveling from Delhi.
-If your starting point was different, then only the journey for first and last day will change; rest of the details will still apply.
+If your starting point was different, then only the journey for the first and last day will change, the rest of the details will still apply.

 - Delhi to Jammu – Day 1